How social workers are regulated

 Social work is, quite rightly, a closely guarded profession in the UK.
 The title ‘social worker’ is protected.
-This means that only people registered UK regulatory body can practise social work.
+This means that only people registered UK regulatory body can practice social work.

 There are four regulators in the UK.
-Since your registration doesn’t automatically transfer between the regulators so you must be registered with correct one for the region you wish to work in.
+Since your registration doesn’t automatically transfer between the regulators, you must be registered with correct one for the region you wish to work in.

 The four UK regulators are:

 Northern Ireland – Northern Ireland Social Care Council

 Scotland – Scottish Social Services Council

 To be added to any of the registers, you must have an approved qualification (undergraduate or postgraduate).